-To say that the British urban genre is the most disregarded film genre would be an understatement.
-I’ve seen a lot of these films over the years, the good ones and the bad ones, but they always take a no-nonsense approach to serious themes concerning race, poverty, drugs and other societal problems.
+To say the British urban genre is the most disregarded film genre would be an understatement.
+I’ve seen a lot of these films over the years, the good ones and the bad ones.
+They take a no-nonsense approach to serious themes concerning race, poverty, drugs and other issues.
 These films are about stuff that matters.

-There really is no excuse not to venture into this gritty part of cinema, so here are my top ten favourites.
+There is no excuse not to venture into this gritty part of cinema, so here are my top ten favourites.

 Babylon is a legendary film, fuelled with reggae music and it depicts the struggles of Black British working-class musicians.
 It centres on themes of racism, poverty and violence against black people.
 This film has mostly been forgotten, but it’s a great story with memorable characters.